-Sometimes these small holes will close up on their own naturally.
-Your child’s
+Sometimes these small holes will close on their own naturally.
+Your child’s healthcare

-healthcare provider might wait to see if that happens before planning to do a repair,
+provider might wait to see if that happens before planning to do a repair, especially

-symptoms such as breathing faster and harder than normal.
-They may also not gain weight
+symptoms, such as breathing faster and harder than normal.
+They may also not gain

 Healthcare providers often advise

 some type of repair for children who have a large VSD, even if they don’t have symptoms

 yet.
 It can prevent long-term damage to the lungs.
 Healthcare providers often do the